 Other cultural issues and talking politics

 When preparing for a trip to Myanmar and travelling around the country, it is important to bear in mind the lack of development.
-It is a poor, almost entirely cash-based economy with little official banking; large parts of the population do not have direct access to the national electricity grid (which frequently shuts down); and only a small percentage of the population has access to the internet or a fixed telephone line, although these figures are improving.
+It is a poor, almost entirely cash-based economy with little official banking outside the major cities; large parts of the population do not have direct access to the national electricity grid (which frequently shuts down); and only a small percentage of the population has access to the internet or a fixed telephone line, although these figures are improving.
 For more information, go to currency, exchange rates and banks, electricity and shortages and telephone and internet.

 As with many parts of Southeast Asia, good-natured bargaining and haggling for prices are a big part of Myanmar culture – although you may find that some vendors will bafflingly stick to their guns over silly prices.
 For advice on tipping and contributions, go to setting your budget.